anders-korsnes/catchable/README.md

 # Pokémon Tinder

-A Tinder-style web app where you swipe on Pokémon.
+A Tinder-style web app where you swipe and catch Pokémons.
 Each Pokémon gets a random human name and a Chuck Norris joke matched to its type, revealed when you catch it.
 React + Vite frontend, Express + Prisma + SQLite backend, all TypeScript.

 ---